nopwdio/dev.nopwd.io/src/content/docs/guides/tokens.md

   order: 4
 ---

-All authentication components (such as `np-email-signin` `np-passkey-signin`) emit an `np:auth` event.
+All authentication components (such as `np-email-login` `np-passkey-login`) emit an `np:auth` event.
 This event contains the access `token` representing the user authentication proof.

 ## When to verify the access token?